 Note that the main workload for ray tracing is traversing the acceleration structure so this counter is expected to be high.
-If this is not the case, and a significant number of rays are being used, it indicates that a bottleneck exists elsewhere.
+If the counter is not high, and a significant number of rays are being used, it indicates that a bottleneck exists elsewhere.